thingsboard/thingsboard.github.io/_includes/docs/devices-library/blocks/esp/general-code-to-program-block.md

   return true;
 }

-/// @brief Processes function for RPC call "getLedState"
-/// RPC_Data is a JSON variant, that can be queried using operator[]
-/// See https://arduinojson.org/v5/api/jsonvariant/subscript/ for more details
-/// @param data Data containing the rpc data that was called and its current value
-/// @return Response that should be sent to the cloud.
-Useful for getMethods RPC_Response processGetLedState(const RPC_Data &data) {
-  return RPC_Response("currentState", ledState);
-}

-/// @brief Processes function for RPC call "setLedState"
-/// RPC_Data is a JSON variant, that can be queried using operator[]
-/// See https://arduinojson.org/v5/api/jsonvariant/subscript/ for more details
-/// @param data Data containing the rpc data that was called and its current value
-/// @return Response that should be sent to the cloud.
-Useful for getMethods RPC_Response processGetLedMode(const RPC_Data &data) {
-  return RPC_Response("currentMode", ledMode);
-}

-/// @brief Processes function for RPC call "setLedState"
-/// RPC_Data is a JSON variant, that can be queried using operator[]
-/// See https://arduinojson.org/v5/api/jsonvariant/subscript/ for more details
-/// @param data Data containing the rpc data that was called and its current value
-/// @return Response that should be sent to the cloud.
-Useful for getMethods RPC_Response processSetLedState(const RPC_Data &data) {
-  Serial.println("Received the set led state RPC method");

-  // Process data
-  bool received_state = data;

-  Serial.print("Received state: ");
-  Serial.println(received_state);

-  bool changed = digitalRead(LED_BUILTIN) != received_state;

-  // If led mode is just a lightening - we don't need to set the same state again if (!changed && ledMode == 0) {
-    return RPC_Response("error", "LED state is the same!");
-  }

-  digitalWrite(LED_BUILTIN, received_state);
-  ledState = received_state;

-  tb.sendTelemetryInt(LED_MODE_ATTR, ledMode);
-  tb.sendTelemetryInt(LED_STATE_ATTR, ledState);
-  tb.sendAttributeInt(LED_MODE_ATTR, ledMode);
-  tb.sendAttributeInt(LED_STATE_ATTR, ledState);

-  // Was the led state changed
-  return RPC_Response("changed", changed);
-}

 /// @brief Processes function for RPC call "setLedMode"
 /// RPC_Data is a JSON variant, that can be queried using operator[]